 I know that the disciples always prayed in their upper room, so I figured that I should pray in my bedroom.
 I quickly convinced myself that this wasn’t ideal.
 As I’d try to pray a holy hour, I would keep getting distracted and reminding myself of how much I miss Mass and the Newman Center.
 I’d let myself become disheartened and I was losing my motivation to pray.

 I knew that I needed a designated space to pray, but my family doesn’t have a home altar.
 A few days ago, I felt really restless from being cooped up in the house.
 I knew that I needed to be productive and do something or make something, so as I was praying my holy hour, I felt inspired to make a home altar on my nightstand.
 It was pretty bare because I had just spring cleaned my room, so I made a little space for praying by putting my favorite rosaries on my nightstand and arranging my Bible and a few other books with a little statue and a prayer rock.

 I plan on sprucing it up when I move out of my off-campus apartment.
 When I move everything back home, I’ll add my Catholic art collection to the wall above my home altar.
 I’ll add the rest of my prayer cards and booklets as well as a little cushion to kneel on.
 I also want to make a rosary holder to hang on the wall so I can display my rosaries.

-Although I’ve only had it for a few days now, my little home altar helps me concentrate on praying and helps me to think of God instead of all the noise going on in my life right now.
+Although I’ve only had it for a few days now, my little home altar helps me to concentrate on praying and helps me to think of God instead of all the noise going on in my life right now.
 It offers me an escape from the stress of everyday life.
 My home altar reminds me that my Heavenly Father is still here, in the center of my life.
-By going to this designated space, I show him that I’m willing to sacrifice my time and effort to know, love, and serve him more and to strengthen my relationship with him through prayer.
+By going to this designated space, I show Him that I’m willing to sacrifice my time and effort to know, love, and serve Him more and to strengthen my relationship with Him through prayer.